Megan Park: Directing

+Die Alive, Park's planned third film starring Zoë Kravitz, will be her first project centered around adults.
+She described it as being "about parenthood, aging parents, female friendship and the comedy that comes from that," adding that "[of] all the things I've written, it's the closest to where I am in my actual life."

 Personal life

 In 2006, Park started dating American actor and singer Tyler Hilton after meeting him on the set of Charlie Bartlett.
 They became engaged in December 2013 and married on October 10, 2015.
 On December 20, 2019, they welcomed a daughter.
 Their second child, a son, was born in 2024.
+Park and Hilton ended their marriage in 2026.